SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ### Curse of Necromancy

-The harmful effect of Necromancer's Hat.
-This effect is same as Wither, but not causing the health bar turning black.
+The harmful effect of Necromancer's Hat. ~~This effect is same as Wither, but not causing the health bar turning black.~~ It causes 1 damage each 4 seconds, bypassing armor and enchantment (since 0.x.17).
 Wither Skeletons are immune to this effect.